Oregon Water Resources Foundation (OWRF) Scholarship Program

 Eligibility:

-• Students must be enrolled or accepted at an accredited two- or four- year college or university located in the United States.
-Undergraduate level students only.
+• Students must be enrolled or accepted at an accredited college or university located in the United States.

 • Minimum 3.0 G.P.A (verified by transcripts)

-• Demonstrate an interest in pursuing a career related to water, agriculture, and/or natural resources.
+• Demonstrate an interest in pursuing a career related to water and agriculture.
 Coursework in policy, political science, agricultural science, and other related fields are recommended but not required.

 Oregon Water Resources Foundation Scholarship Program